Xeno-Selfbot/Xeno/README.md

 1. You MUST NOT claim the code as your own code
 2. You MUST NOT claim owner ship of the bot
-3. Feel free to edit the code to make something better, but only if you know what you are doing

 # Xeno Risks